nseniak/opwatch/README.md

 processor.run();
 ```

 The first line of code builds a *processor* using the constructors `pipe`, `tail`, `grep` and `alert`.
-In Opwatch,
-processors are the building blocks of monitoring programs.
+Processors are the building blocks of monitoring programs.
 Like Unix commands, they take an input, perform a specific
 function, and produce an output.

 The second line of code runs the processor, entering an infinite loop that only stops when the Opwatch process